 Many people dont have that kind of support and access to top surgeons or the luck to figure out what's wrong!
 I want to support all the people still in the thick of it.
 I want to support all the people who dont know it yet, but will face a similar struggle and I want to help get funding for people to find cures to rare diseases.
 This can happen to anyone and to more people than we realize.
 Thank you for supporting National Organization for Rare Diseases with me.
 Just a few dollars can make a difference...

-I wanted to note that I was offered an entry to the marathon through the New York City Road Runner's club, but I'm choosing to raise $ for this cause because it is so important to me.
+I wanted to note that I was offered an entry to the marathon through the New York City Road Runner's club because of my father's history with NYC marathon, but I'm choosing to raise $ for this cause because it is so important to me.